From Pixels to BFS: High Maze Accuracy Does Not Imply Visual Planning: Results

 \subsection{Diagnostic Analysis: Vision Works, Reasoning Doesn't}

 Group~A (diagnostic) serves as a critical control.
 These eight mazes have zero or near-zero walls with straight-line paths---any model that can parse the grid should solve them.
-GPT-5.4 achieves 8/8 \emph{even without reasoning}, confirming that its vision encoder correctly identifies the grid, start position, goal position, and tile types.
-GPT-5.4's collapse from 8/8 on diagnostics to 1/15 on Group~B (which adds only 25\% wall density) demonstrates that the failure is entirely in path planning, not visual parsing.
+Both GPT-5.4 and GPT-5.5 achieve 8/8 \emph{even without reasoning}, confirming that their vision encoders correctly identify the grid, start position, goal position, and tile types.
+GPT-5.4's collapse from 8/8 on diagnostics to 1/15 on Group~B (which adds only 25\% wall density) demonstrates that the failure is entirely in path planning, not visual parsing; GPT-5.5 follows the same pattern (8/8 $\to$ 2/15 without reasoning).

 Interestingly, Claude models struggle even on diagnostics: Opus solves only 2/8 and Haiku 1/8 without thinking.
 This suggests that Claude's vision pipeline has additional limitations in grid parsing that compound with the reasoning deficit.